Delta-Robotics-Inc/TF-Node-Firmware/README.md

 # Node Commands

 There are 2 methods for controlling the Node.
 One is through the [ThermoFlex-Python-API](https://github.com/Delta-Robotics-Inc/ThermoFlex-Python-API), which you can find instructions for on its repository.
+This method is recommended as the easiest to use and develop with.
 The second is through the following ASCII commands.
+This method is the fastest and best for troubleshooting the controller when python isn't working out.
 To execute these commands, do the following:

 1. Connect the TF Node via USB
 2. Open a serial console with a baud rate of 115200